 A short tour of Piskopiano leads us into a church square.
 A family of Albanians dine on their terrace nearby.
 They offer us Raki and something to eat with a hand-on-heart gesture on hearing my father speak Italian.
 Part of me wishes we had taken up the offer just for the experience (think of the photo opportunities!) but we politely decline not wanting to impose.

 Strolling down the road to the adjoining village, Koutouloufari, a buzz of life becomes us.
 There are busy tavernas, numerous gift shops and bars.
 Yet in between the new builds and touristic venues are doorways leading to courtyards cushioned by plush purple Bougainvillea.
 Yiayias and Papous (grannies and grandpas!) sit together outside to enjoy fresh evening air.
 The Papous calmly play with Komboloi (prayer beads) while the Yiayia’s natter.

 “Kalispera” One says noticing me spying on them through rickety blue gates.

 “Kalisperasas,” I answer, remembering to address them formally.

 I wonder around a gift shop unable to put down the five sets of komboloi I have firmly in my grasp while other tourists pick up soap and ceramics.

 “Komboloi!”
 The shop keeper declares at the check out.
 “You look like your father.” he adds.
 His heavily pregnant wife smiles at us both while she caresses her swollen belly.
 I like this village.

-The next morning I decide to go for a run on a road at the back of the hotel which is sandwiched between the beach and a string of complexes.
+The next morning I decide to go for a run along the seafront.

 “Kalimera!”
 An elderly man hosing down some thirsty bushes calls out.